 Strayhorn collaborated with Ellington for more than a decade.
 While the duo created hit songs, they also pushed against the social restrictions of the time.They co-wrote Jump for Joy, a musical that opened in Los Angeles in 1941.
 The show masqueraded as a musical revue featuring an all-black cast, but was really a social satire that fiercely attacked America’s racism.

 Billy Strayhorn composed his best-known piece in 1941.
 In late 1940, ASCAP, the music licensing organization, forbade its members from broadcasting their songs over the radio.
 This affected Duke Ellington, an ASCAP member who relied on radio broadcasts to sell records.
-Ellington, with a live broadcast in Los Angeles upcoming, brought Strayhorn in from New York.
+Ellington, with a live broadcast in Los Angeles coming up, brought Strayhorn in from New York.
 Strayhorn’s compositions, unlike Ellington’s, could go on the radio, as he was not an ASCAP member.
 During a sleepless six-day train ride across the country, Strayhorn wrote song after song for Ellington.
 The infusion of new pieces kept the orchestra on the air for months, and when Ellington needed a new radio theme, he used Strayhorn’s “Taking the ‘A’ Train.”
 It became Ellington’s signature piece.

 Sweet Pea’s Sound